samhuk/ts-pg-orm/README.md

 Non-native solutions to this often use a *type-to-Javascript* approach to expose types to Javascript code, which typically involves either custom Typescript transformers or a new language with its own compiler down to Typescript.

-`ts-entity-framework` takes an *Javascript-to-type* approach, allowing one to define Data Format Declarations in Javascript, with a one-liner ability to turn them into useful entity types.
+`ts-entity-framework` takes a *Javascript-to-type* approach, allowing one to define Data Format Declarations in Javascript, with a one-liner ability to turn them into useful entity types.
 This approach requires only native JS and TS functionality.

 ## Usage